Lionel Tate: Original sentence overturned

-Reactions by the WWE
+Reactions by the WWF

 Eunick's death had sparked fury and controversy.
 The lawyer for Lionel Tate, James Lewis was sued by the World Wrestling Federation Entertainment, Inc. alleging that the attorney and others have conspired to damage the WWF's image.
 The WWF then filed the 10-count libel suit on November 9, 2000 against Lewis and the Parents Television Council in the U.S. District Court for the Southern District of New York, claiming that the PTC's statements were false and constituted defamation.
 The WWF also filed a copyright infringement lawsuit against the PTC for using clips from WWF programs in their promotional videos.
 The PTC filed for dismissal of the suit, but on May 24, 2001, U.S. district court Judge Denny Chin denied the PTC's motion on the basis that the WWF's lawsuit had merit.
 The PTC and the WWF settled out of court and, as part of the settlement agreement, the PTC paid the WWF US$3.5 million and L. Brent Bozell III issued a public apology, stating that it was wrong to blame the World Wrestling Federation or any of its programs for the deaths of children and that the original statements had been based on what was later found to be false information designed by people close to Tate blaming his cousin's death on the WWF.

 Armed robbery arrest and subsequent plea bargain

 On May 23, 2005, Tate was charged with armed burglary, battery, armed robbery, and violation of probation, the Broward County Sheriff's Office said.

 Tate threatened Domino's Pizza deliveryman Walter Ernest Gallardo with a handgun outside a friend's apartment after phoning in an order.
 Gallardo dropped the four pizzas and fled the scene.
 Tate then re-entered the apartment, assaulting the occupant who did not want Tate inside.

 Gallardo called 911 upon reaching the Domino's store and returned to identify Tate, the sheriff's office said in a statement, but no gun was recovered.

 On March 1, 2006, Tate accepted a plea bargain and was to be sentenced to 30 years' imprisonment in a sentencing hearing in April 2006.
-Tate admitted that he had violated probation by possessing a gun during the May 23 violent robbery, but he has refused to answer questions about where he got and later disposed of the gun.
+Tate admitted that he had violated probation by possessing a gun during the May 23 violent robbery, but he refused to answer questions about where he got and later disposed of the gun.
 He was allowed to withdraw his guilty plea for robbery but was finally sentenced to 30 years in prison on May 18, 2006, for violating probation.
 On October 24, 2007, Florida's 4th District Court of Appeal upheld that sentence.

 On February 19, 2008, Tate pled no contest to the robbery and was sentenced to 10 years in state prison.
 The sentence will run concurrently with his 30-year sentence for violating his probation.
 Tate is currently imprisoned in the Hamilton Correctional Institution Annex.